netmanthan/ShoperPrimeHO/README.md

 ### Containerized Installation

-Use docker to deploy ERPNext in production or for development of [Frappe](https://github.com/netmanthan/ShoperPrimeHO) apps.
+Use docker to deploy ShoperPrime HO in production or for development of [Frappe](https://github.com/netmanthan/ShoperPrimeHO) apps.
 See https://github.com/netmanthan/ShoperPrimeHO_docker for more details.

 ### Manual Install

 The Easy Way: our install script for bench will install all dependencies (e.g. MariaDB).
 See https://github.com/frappe/bench for more details.

-New passwords will be created for the ERPNext "Administrator" user, the MariaDB root user, and the frappe user (the script displays the passwords and saves them to ~/frappe_passwords.txt).
+New passwords will be created for the ShoperPrime HO "Administrator" user, the MariaDB root user, and the frappe user (the script displays the passwords and saves them to ~/frappe_passwords.txt).

 ## Learning and community

-1. [shopersolutions.com](https://shopersolutions.com) - Learn NETMANTHAN and ERPNext from the various courses by the maintainers or from the community.
+1. [shopersolutions.com](https://shopersolutions.com) - Learn NETMANTHAN and ShoperPrime HO from the various courses by the maintainers or from the community.
-2. [Official documentation](https://docs.shopersolutions.com/) - Extensive documentation for ERPNext.
+2. [Official documentation](https://docs.shopersolutions.com/) - Extensive documentation for ShoperPrime HO.
-3. [Discussion Forum](https://discuss.shopersolutions.com/) - Engage with community of ERPNext users and service providers.
+3. [Discussion Forum](https://discuss.shopersolutions.com/) - Engage with community of ShoperPrime HO users and service providers.
 4. [Telegram Group](https://t.me/shopersolutions) - Get instant help from huge community of users.